pjt0620/Home-Assistant-Bedjet/README.md

 Bedjet Home Assistant Mqtt Integration

 This is a reverse engineered bluetooth mqtt bridge for bedjet to connect with home assistant.

-This has been tested with a raspbery pi and a bedjet v3.
+This should work on any lunux pc with bluetooth le support but is tested on a raspberry pi and BedJet v3.

 Whats working:
   - Basic comunications with bedjet via bluetooth le